 Globally economies are constantly evolving.
 India’s economy is also evolving.
-As the saying goes that change is the only constant, the question on everyone’s mind is what next after bringing commercially viable but financially excluded person into formal financing channel ?
+As the saying goes that change is the only constant, the question on everyone’s mind is what next after bringing a commercially viable but financially excluded person into formal financing channel?

 Commercially Unviable Urban Financial Inclusion: This seems to be the logical extension of thought.
-Here the current status of UK’s economy can serve as an eye opener.
-The total population of financially excluded people in the UK is estimated to be 2.25 millions.
-The unbelievable fact is that in several urban centers, financially excluded person are about two millions (20 lakhs) in comparison to just more then 2 lakhs financially excluded persons in rural parts of UK !
+Here the current status of the UK’s economy can serve as an eye-opener.
+The total population of financially excluded people in the UK is estimated to be 2.25 million.
+The unbelievable fact is that in several urban centers, financially excluded persons are about two million (20 lakhs) in comparison to just more than 2 lakhs financially excluded persons in rural parts of the UK!

-Last Mile Urban Inclusion: It is expected that because of the collective efforts of the various stakeholders including the government, the regulator, the banks, the intermediaries, technology providers coupled with financial awareness and education, formal financing channels in India will cross the level of 95% inclusion by 2020 in urban areas .
-And financially excluded person will be in single digit in percentage terms.
+Last Mile Urban Inclusion: It is expected that because of the collective efforts of the various stakeholders including the government, the regulator, the banks, the intermediaries, technology providers coupled with financial awareness and education, formal financing channels in India will cross the level of 95% inclusion by 2020 in urban areas.
+And the financially excluded person will be in a single digit in percentage terms.

-ATM variants: Currently the banking industry is feeling the cost crunch in expansion of not only branches but also of it’s ATM network.
-The question is how to reduce the cost of setting up an ATM ?
-Can ATM’s work without electricity through solar panels ?
-Will it be feasible to install ATM’s in habitations with less than 2000 population ?
+ATM variants: Currently the banking industry is feeling the cost crunch in the expansion of not only branches but also of it’s ATM network.
+The question is how to reduce the cost of setting up an ATM?
+Can ATM’s work without electricity through solar panels?
+Will it be feasible to install ATM’s inhabitants with less than 2000 population?
 We will need to find answers to these questions in the coming decades.

-Conversion of ‘ no frill account ‘ to regular saving bank account : As per report, more than 60 million ‘ no frill accounts’ has been opened by the banking system.
-But only 2.5 millions are active and 57.5 millions out of total accounts opened have become inactive.
-This very high rate of inactive ‘ no frill account’ is alarming.
+Conversion of ‘ no-frill account ‘ to regular saving bank account: As per the report, more than 60 million ‘ no-frill accounts’ have been opened by the banking system.
+But only 2.5 million are active and 57.5 million out of total accounts opened have become inactive.
+This very high rate of inactive ‘ no-frill account’ is alarming.

 (i) Perhaps these were opened under societal / peer pressure.